I’ve been thinking about this on and off for some time. Am I too dependent on Google? Worst still, is my business too dependent on Google?

 For me, I will explore options and reduce relying on Google so much.
 It will be something I do all over time, I’ll slowly migrate out of Google services, or at least have backups services elsewhere

 For example with email, I already use Zoho as an alternative email provider.
-I’m also testing Protonmail.
-I really think that if you are doing online business of any sort, you ought to have your own personal email address.
+I also use Protonmail after testing it for 4 months.
+I really think that if you are doing business of any sort, you ought to have your own personal email address.

 Over time, I’m going to reduce using my Gmail account too.
 Bookmark this page.
 I’ll continue to update this as I go along.